 ROSEN, A HIGHLY RECOGNIZED LAW FIRM, Encourages Atlassian Corporation Investors with Losses to Secure Counsel Before Important Deadline in Securities Class Action – TEAM

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of common stock of Atlassian Corporation (NASDAQ: TEAM) between August 5, 2022 and November 3, 2022, both dates inclusive (the “Class Period”), of the important April 4, 2023 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of common stock of Atlassian Corporation TEAM between August 5, 2022 and November 3, 2022, both dates inclusive (the "Class Period"), of the important April 4, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Atlassian common stock during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.